 So the dog and I hung out at the Tallahassee La Quinta for the day, which is so much fun I’ve done it on vacation voluntarily many times since.
 I refuse to go anywhere else.

 The road finally opened around 4pm.
+We packed up and decided to make a go of it.
+We were optimistic.
+We blasted Born to Run and DMX.
+We barely crawled.
 Traffic was miserable and I ended up stopping in Pensacola at about 9:30pm, after it took five hours to do a 2 1/2 hour drive.
 We ate McDonald’s for both lunch and dinner.
-It was glorious.
+It was wonderful.
 He had twelve nuggets and sweet and sour sauce.
 Plus his normal dog food.
 After that he was pooped and immediately crashed on his own bed.
 Not even letting me pick which one I wanted.
 Jerk.

-When we woke up it was about 25 degrees out.
+When we woke up it was about 22 degrees out.
 One of the coldest days ever in Pensacola.
-Didn’t stop us from taking a walk on beach, though the dog wasn’t happy.
+Didn’t stop us from taking a walk on the beach, though the dog wasn’t happy about it.
+At all.
 In fact, he was pissed at me.
 Look:

 The plan for that day was to make it at least to Baton Rouge to have dinner at LSU.
 If the weather was good, I’d push on a few more hours.